SoftUni-Internal/interactive-content/EN/04-Exam-Prpep/00-Problem-01.md

 # Comments

-* First command is `TakeOdd`:
+* The first command is `TakeOdd`:

 The initial string is: `Siiceercaroetavm!:?:ahsott.:i:nstupmomceqr`

-We only take the chars at odd indices 1, 3, 5 etc. and the result is:
+We only take the chars at odd indices 1, 3, 5, etc. and the result is:

 `icecream::hot::summer`

-* Second command is `Cut 15  3`:
+* The Second command is `Cut 15  3`:

 The string is: `icecream::hot::summer`.